Towerism/pp6/README.md

 ### `live_variable.cc`
 In `live_variable.cc` I implement the four virtual CFG functions.
-The implementations are straightforward. `Effect` being the most complicated of them using the static function `EffectorFactory::MakeEffector`, simply constructs from the current TAC instruction an `Effector` which knows how to effect the variable set coming IN from the previous instruction.
+The implementations are straightforward. `Effect` being the most complicated of them using the static function `EffectorFactory::MakeEffector` simply constructs from the current TAC instruction an `Effector` which knows how to effect the variable set coming IN from the previous instruction.
 If the effector coming back from the factory method is `NULL`, then the IN variable set from the previous instruction is simply passed through to the next node.

 ### `effector*.cc`
 In the `effector*.cc` files I provide the logic that maps intructions to KILL (erase) and GEN/IN (insert) actions. `EffectorFactory::MakeFactory` encapsulates the logic of constructing the correct `Effector` given a TAC instruction.